 Strategic planning can help you to improve the performance of your enterprise for the next several years.

-Systematic strategic thinking helps you to find, and decide what to do about, the handful of really big issues facing your business or any other organization.
+By steering you to find and focus on the handful of really big issues facing your organization.

 It is the size and impact of these strategic issues that gives rise to the importance of the strategic plan.